-The protocol stack, commonly known as TCP/IP, currently holds almost total dominance in computer communications, thus, ensuring direct dialogue between almost any type of equipment interconnected by a network.
+The protocol stack commonly known as TCP/IP, has currently an almost total dominance in computer communications, this makes possible the direct dialogue between almost any type of equipment interconnected by a network.

-At the base of this stack lies the Internet Protocol (IP), for now, we will focus on version four (IPv4), currently is still the most widely used.
+At the base of this stack lies the Internet Protocol (IP), for now, we will focus on version four (IPv4), currently it's still the most widely used.

-When many proprietary technologies were competing with each other and the OSI model failed to affirm itself, IPv4 was imposed by the growing user acceptance.
-The fact that IPv4 was not a new protocol means that it had already suffered a significant evolutionary process under practical use.
+When many proprietary technologies were competing with each other, and the OSI model failed to affirm itself, IPv4 was imposed by the growing user acceptance.
+One advantage of IPv4 was not being a new protocol, meaning it had already suffered a significant evolution under practical use.